fffplok/frontend-nanodegree-mobile-portfolio/README.md

 resizePizzas(size) is called when the slider in the "Our Pizzas" section of the website moves.

 #### original
-* note use of document.querySelector and document.querySelectorAll
+* note use of querySelector and querySelectorAll
-* document.querySelectorAll invoked multiple times every iteration of loop in changePizzaSizes
+* querySelectorAll invoked multiple times every iteration of loop in changePizzaSizes

 ```javascript
 var resizePizzas = function(size) {